hyperledger/besu-docs/docs/Tutorials/Contracts/Calling-Contract-Functions.md

 [`eea_sendRawTransaction`](../../Reference/API-Methods.md#eea_sendrawtransaction) method to interact with the contract.
 Both read and write operations are performed using the `eea_sendRawTransaction` API call.
 A [full example](https://github.com/ConsenSys/quorum-dev-quickstart/blob/master/files/besu/smart_contracts/scripts/private_tx.js)
-can be found in the Developer Quickstart.
+can be found in the [Developer Quickstart].

 ### 1. Perform a read operation